 Let’s play a game.
 If you are a BMW dealership, what are you selling?
 Hint – you are not selling a BMW.
 Over 340 dealerships are selling a BMW in the USA.
 Your customers choose you either for the proximity they have with your dealership or the unique set of services you provide.
 And that is where you can find the brand identity for your dealership.

 When focusing on social media, focus on these three frontiers:

 - Employees: Let John from financing make a video on how to choose the right financing structure.
 Or let Jacob from the mechanical team show people how to change engine oil.
 Your employees are the first point of contact at your dealership.
 By making them the face of your brand, you make your dealership more hospitable and familiar for prospects.

 - Services: Make services and the benefits they provide a key talking point on social media handles.
 Offers are common in social media marketing for the automotive industry.
 But people care about the benefits you can provide.
-So show them the services you provide and the benefits they deliver.
+So show them the services you provide such as temporary car insurance and the benefits they deliver.
 For example – we provide one-day servicing, so your car is always safe and available for your use.

 - Facilities: Some dealership owners and managers believe customers care only about the benefits and not what goes behind the scenes.
 But, if your dealership has some unique facilities available that are not common in your geography, make sure they are highlighted on social media.

 3. Support Local Businesses.

 As far as you do not have conflicting interests, supporting a local business can be a good idea.
 But why would you want to send outbound links to other companies?
 Because that can build engagement for your dealership.

 Your dealership is eventually a part of the local business community.
 When your customers discover a value-delivering business because of your referral, you are earning their trust.
 At the same time, by partnering with local businesses, your dealership can stand out.